-The increase in revenues from our Environmental and Health segment was due to an increase in billable hours and an increase in billing rates partially offset by fiscal 2020 having one less week of activity than fiscal 2019.
-During 2020, billable hours for this segment increased by 2% to 297,000 as compared to 292,000 during 2019.
-The increase in billable hours was due to growth in our chemical regulation & food safety practice where we expanded our proactive services.
-The increase in billable hours was partially offset by fiscal 2020 having one less week of activity than fiscal 2019.
-This segment also experienced delays in litigation related projects due to business restrictions associated with the COVID-19 pandemic.
-Utilization for this segment increased to 69% during 2020 as compared to 68% during 2019.
-Technical full-time equivalents increased 3% to 208 during 2020 as compared to 202 for 2019 due to our recruiting and retention efforts.
+The increase in revenues from our Environmental and Health segment was due to an increase in billable hours and an increase in billing rates.
+During 2021, billable hours for this segment increased by 2% to 304,000 as compared to 297,000 during 2020.
+Growth in this segment, which saw less impact from business restrictions in 2020, was primarily driven by our proactive safety-related work evaluating the impacts on chemicals on human health and the environment.
+Utilization for this segment was 69% for both 2021 and 2020.
+Technical full-time equivalents increased 2% to 212 during 2021 as compared to 208 for 2020 due to our recruiting and retention efforts.